 Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei.
-This causes an itchy rash to form on your skin.
+It causes an itchy rash on your skin.

-Read on to learn more about scabies, its symptoms, and treatment.
+Read on to learn more about scabies symptoms, causes, and treatment.

 There are approximately

 Recognizing scabies bites and the distinctive rash can help you find treatment faster.
-The raised rash may be skin-colored, red, brown, or violet, depending on your skin tone.
+Depending on your skin tone, the raised rash may be skin-colored, red, brown, or violet.
 General inflammation caused by the mites may appear red on lighter skin tones and gray on darker skin tones.

-After the initial exposure to scabies, it can take
+After the initial exposure to scabies, symptoms can take

-The hallmark symptoms of scabies include a rash and intense itching that gets worse at night.
+The hallmark symptoms of scabies include a rash and intense itching that worsens at night.

 The rash itself can consist of: